Bullctrl/discussions/README.md

-# Source Ctrl Coding Club - Discussions
+ # Bull Ctrl Coding Club - Discussions

-Welcome to the discussions repository of the Source Ctrl Coding Club!
+Welcome to the discussions repository of the Bull Ctrl Coding Club!
 This is a space where club members can ask questions, share ideas, and engage in conversations related to coding and the club's activities.

 ## How to Use